Tewr/BlazorFileReader/README.md

 Blazor View (.razor page)

+Most use-cases are outline in the [example](src/Blazor.FileReader.Wasm.Demo/) [projects](src/Blazor.FileReader.ServerSide.Demo/).
-The code for views looks the same for both client- and server-side projects, but take a look at [known issues](README.md#known-issues) for server-side projects.
+The code for views mostly looks the same for both client- and server-side projects, but take a look at [known issues](README.md#known-issues) for server-side projects.

 ```cs
 @page "/MyPage"